emissary-ingress/emissary/reference/running.md

 While running, Ambassador needs to use a directory within its container for generated configuration data.
 Normally this is `/ambassador`, but in some situations - especially if running as non-root - it may be necessary to change to a different directory.
-To do so, set the environment variable `AMBASSADOR_CONFIG_BASE_DIR` to the full pathname of the directory to use, as shown below in this abbreviated example:
+To do so, set the environment variable `AMBASSADOR_CONFIG_BASE_DIR` to the full path name of the directory to use, as shown below in this abbreviated example:

 ```yaml
 env: